Professional 3D Scanners • EinScan • REV1 TECH

 An Authorized EinScan Reseller and Factory-Trained Support Partner.

-Rev1 Technologies is an Authorized EinScan Reseller and a factory-trained EinScan support partner.
-Application review, software-stack guidance, on-site or remote calibration assistance, and engineering consultation are delivered from Auburn Hills, Michigan — not routed through grey-market importers.
+Rev1 Technologies is an Authorized EinScan Reseller and a factory-trained SHINING 3D support partner.
+Clinical application review, software-stack guidance, on-site or remote calibration assistance, and engineering consultation are delivered from Auburn Hills, Michigan — not routed through grey-market importers.

 Medixa Highlights